byuflowlab/Mex.jl/README.md

 from the MATLAB command prompt.

+***NOTE:** This project currently only supports Julia 1.5.
+Support for Julia 1.6 and greater will be possible when the changes resulting from  https://github.com/JuliaLang/julia/issues/42411 are incorporated into the latest stable release of Julia.*

 ## Installation

-First ensure that the [MATLAB.jl](https://github.com/JuliaInterop/MATLAB.jl) Julia package is properly installed.
-This package makes use of the MxArrays type defined in that package and also uses it for this packages initial configuration step.
+First ensure that the [MATLAB.jl](https://github.com/JuliaInterop/MATLAB.jl) Julia package can be properly installed.

 Then simply add this package in Julia using the following command:
 ```